vudash/vudash/docs/developers/README.md

 ### Benefits

-  * Two lines of code to retrieve data from any datasource
   * Consumer chooses where your widget gets its data
   * Don't need to implement any data fetching code yourself
   * Focus your widget on displaying data, not fetching it